baytelman/backend-interview/README.md

   - Tiles have a single letter to each of them.
 - Players for a game can make a play by selecting a series of tiles to form words.
 - Plays are valid if the tiles satisfy all these conditions:
-  - Consecutive tiles are neighbors (including diagonals)
+  - Consecutive tiles are neighbors (including diagonals).
-  - Tiles can only be once in each play, but they can be used again in future plays
+  - Tiles can only be used once in each play, but they can be used again in future plays.
-  - The formed word is at least 3 letters
+  - The formed word is at least 3 letters.
   - The formed word is present in the app's dictionary.

 ### API design